 - We've only covered each page in the app briefly in this tutorial.
-To learn more about what information you can find in each page, please refer to the Pages section.

 - To learn more about concrete actionable steps you can take to improve your model performance, we suggest that you have a look at the Workflow section.

-- If you want to learn more about the existing metrics or want to build your own metric function, the Metrics section is where you should continue reading.
+- If you want to learn more about the existing metrics or want to build your own metric function, the Quality Metrics section is where you should continue reading.

 - Finally, we have also included some in-depth descriptions the Command Line Interface.